arkeologen159/arkeo-gofast/README.md

 # arkeo-gofast
 Short GoFast script
-Make sure you have these items in your items.lua
+Make sure you have these items in your items.lua (you can add more drug types and add them into config file as well)

     ['gofast_bag'] = {
         label = 'GoFast Bag',